WSU QB Luke Falk evasive when asked if he'll declare early for NFL Draft

 SAN DIEGO — Quarterback Luke Falk was non-committal when asked after Washington State’s 17-12 Holiday Bowl defeat to Minnesota whether he would return to WSU for his senior season or leave early for the 2017 NFL draft.

 “I’m not focused on that at all,” Falk said in the post-game news conference at Qualcomm Stadium on Tuesday night.
-“All my effort’s been toward he team and that’s irrelevant at this point.
+“All my effort’s been toward the team and that’s irrelevant at this point.
 Next question.”

 Leach said Monday that he believed Falk would return for his senior season.